If you are wondering how to set up an under-construction page on your WordPress website or blog, then you have arrived at the right place.

-However, the admin area looks a bit chaotic – at least to me – compared to the other plugins.
-Another issue is that the plugin’s stylesheet overrides the default WordPress styles including the body font.
-It should not be a problem for your visitors though.
+Another issue is that the plugin’s stylesheet seems to be overriding the default WordPress styles, including the body font on the admin page.
+But it should not be a problem for your visitors on the front-end.

-Verdict: Except for the unconventional admin area, Site Offline is a good plugin with all the features found on other plugins.
-Email opt-in form is missing though.
+Except for the over-designed admin area, Site Offline is a good plugin with all the features found on other plugins.
+Email opt-in form is missing in the free version, though.

 This plugin by WebFactory is straightforward and easy to set up.
-However, its major drawback is that its free version does not include a maintenance mode.
+However, its major drawback is that its free version does not support the maintenance mode.

 There are also options for changing the message text, page title, and description.
 Other notable features include custom CSS, google analytics integration and social media profile buttons.

 The free version includes a bunch of themes.
-However, most of the good-looking themes are available only on the pro version.
+However, most of the good-looking themes are available only on the pro version, for which the price starts at $8.99.
 The free themes are ok but nothing great.
-Also, a countdown timer feature is also missing in this plugin.
+Also, the countdown timer feature is also missing in this plugin.

-Verdict: A simple plugin for basic coming soon pages.
-Maintenance mode is missing though.
+A simple plugin for basic coming soon pages.
+Maintenance mode is not available in the free version.